AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Multiplayer / Matchmaking 】────────── ###
 While ICE is installed and enabled, hunters will only be matched with other ICE hunters.
 This is true when using matchmaking to find sessions or when creating/joining SOS.
 This is done for compatibility reasons and also out of courtesy to non-ICE hunters, so that non-ICE lobbies are not negatively impacted by any changes or differences in gameplay.
 Unlike other gameplay altering mods, hunters can freely play online with ICE.

-### ──────────【 Monster Hitzones / Softening 】────────── ###
+### ──────────【 Clutch Claw Rework 】────────── ###
 The dominance of the Clutch Claw has been drastically reduced to bring back the original combat pacing from base World.
-The goal is for softening to be a competitive option, but not a requirement.
+The goal is for softening to be a strong optional tool for the Hunter to use as desired, rather than a required component in general play.
 - Softening effect on monster HZV has been reduced to `HZV+5` (down from `0.75*HZV + 25`).
 - Monster "Clagger" behavior has been removed.
 Instead monsters will flinch, trip, and topple like they used to, before Iceborne.

-Since Capcom reduced Monster hitzone values (HZV) to accommodate the powerful effects of softening, Monster hitzone values have been rebalanced in ICE to compensate for the Clutch Claw nerfs above.
-Details can be found here: https://docs.google.com/spreadsheets/d/1nzN2zYD1VbeEuKGlrYPRDZPHjfyy0y-SawwSEaTZ8OQ/edit?usp=sharing

-AT Velkhana's unique HZV mechanic has also been slightly modified to account for these changes:
-- Shot HZV Multipliers increased to 1.1/1.0/0.9 (up from 1.0/0.8/0.6) These multipliers ensure that the head hitzone still counts towards WEX zones for gunners under the following conditions:
-- Any time during aura Lv1
-- Any time during aura Lv2
-- Tenderized or broken head during aura Lv3
-These values follow the assumed original developer intent, as they are below tenderized values in the vanilla tenderization formula and below melee multipliers values.

-### ──────────【 Player 】────────── ###
-- Attack cap increased to 3.0x (up from 2.0x).
-This reverts a nerf from IB.
-- Element cap increased to 3.0x/+30 (up from 1.6x/+15).
-- Status cap increased to 3.0x (up from 1.6x)
 - Clutch Claw weapon attacks:
   - All weapons can now soften with a single use, as if they are heavy weapons.
   - Most weapons can now generate slinger ammo, as if they are light weapons.
   - Clutch Claw Boost skill (Shaver Decoration) no longer has any effect for now.

+### ──────────【 Monster Hitzones 】────────── ###
+Since Capcom balanced Monster hitzone values (HZV) in Master Rank to accommodate the powerful effects of softening, some Monster hitzone values have been rebalanced with the following general goals:
+- Compensate for the Clutch Claw nerfs as necessary.
+- Ensure all hunter weapons have primary weakzones to aim for, without the need for softening.
+- Ensure that secondary weakzones that previously required softening, are either always weakzones or can still become weakzones.

+Full details for individual monsters can be found here: https://docs.google.com/spreadsheets/d/1nzN2zYD1VbeEuKGlrYPRDZPHjfyy0y-SawwSEaTZ8OQ/edit?usp=sharing

+In addition, the following monsters received changes that are worth calling out specifically.

+- Alatreon:
+  - Head & Neck: Shot HZV increased to 50 (up from 30).
+  - Body: Shot HZV decreased to 30 (down from 45).
+  - Arms: Shot HZV increased to 40 (up from 20).
+- Behemoth:
+  - Head: Blunt HZV increased to 65 (up from 55).
+  - Arms: Blunt HZV increased to 45 (up from 40).
+- Lavasioth:
+  - "Broken" HZVs for Head, Body, Legs, and Tail increased to match "Heated" HZVs.
+  - Various HZVs raised to prevent bouncing with White or Purple sharpness.
+- Lunastra:
+  - Head: Sever HZV increased to 45 (up from 40) for both HR and MR.
+  - Body: Sever and Blunt HZV increased to 20 (up from 17) for MR.
+  - Back: Sever and Blunt HZV increased to 20 (up from 17) for MR.
+  - Hindlegs:
+    - Sever HZV increased to 45 (up from 30) for both HR and MR.
+    - Blunt HZV increased to 40 (up from 25) for both HR and MR.
+    - > This change makes the hindlegs a proper secondary weakzone for Blademasters.
+  - Wings:
+    - Shot HZV increased to 45 (up from 40) for both HR and MR.
+    - > This change makes the wings a proper secondary weakzone for Gunners.
+- Kulve Taroth (MR):
+  - All HZVs changed to match those found in HR.
+- Namielle:
+  - Sever, Blunt, and Shot HZVs increased while in Normal state.
+  - Fire HZVs increased while in Dehydrated state.
+  - > These changes partially reduce the drastic swings in weaknesses across the two states.
+- Uragaan:
+  - Forearms: Sever and Blunt HZV increased to 40 (up from 25 and 30).
+- Velkhana:
+  - Arch-Tempered HZV modifiers:
+    - Shot HZV Multipliers increased to 1.1x/1.0x/0.9x (up from 1.0x/0.8x/0.6x)
+    - These multipliers ensure that the head hitzone still counts towards WEX zones for gunners under the following conditions:
+      - Any time during aura Lv1
+      - Any time during aura Lv2
+      - Tenderized or broken head during aura Lv3
+    - > These values were chosen to follow what we assume to be Capcom's original intent.
+They are below tenderized values in the vanilla softening formula and below melee multipliers values.

 ### ──────────【 Progression 】────────── ###